Jean-RochSDX/MauiAotError/README.md

 # Step to reproduce

-- Update the bundle id name
+- Update the "Bundle Identifier" name in Info.plist
-- Provide your signing key and profile
+- Provide your signing identity and provisioning profile
 - Build IPA